infin-it-dev/Skills-of-Cyber/README.md

+# Daily Cybersecurity Challenges

+Welcome to the Daily Cybersecurity Challenge Series! 🛡️
+Each day, a new short challenge will test your skills in cryptography, forensics, OSINT, networking, and more.

+---

+## 📚 How It Works
+- A new challenge is posted each day.
+- Hints may be available after 24 hours.
+- Solutions are posted separately for learning purposes.

+---

+## 📅 Challenge Topics
+- Cryptography
+- Web Exploitation
+- Open-Source Intelligence (OSINT)
+- Forensics
+- Reverse Engineering
+- And more!

+---

-📜 License
+## 📜 License
-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

-You are welcome to:

-Use these challenges for learning, practice, or teaching.

-Share and adapt them with proper credit.

-However:

-You may not use this material for commercial purposes (selling, paid courses, etc.) without permission.

-If you build something cool based on this project, credit is appreciated! 🚀
+You are free to use, adapt, and share the challenges — just credit the source, and no commercial use without permission.

+---